ibm-cloud-docs/openwhisk/bluemix_cli.md

 # Setting up the {{site.data.keyword.openwhisk_short}} CLI plug-in
 {: #cloudfunctions_cli}

 {{site.data.keyword.openwhisk}} offers a powerful plug-in for the {{site.data.keyword.Bluemix_notm}} CLI that allows complete management of the {{site.data.keyword.openwhisk_short}} system.
-You can use {{site.data.keyword.openwhisk_short}} CLI plug-in to manage your code snippets in actions, create triggers and rules to enable your actions to respond to events, and bundle actions into packages.
+You can use the {{site.data.keyword.openwhisk_short}} CLI plug-in to manage your code snippets in actions, create triggers and rules to enable your actions to respond to events, and bundle actions into packages.
 {:shortdesc}
-{: shortdesc}

 You can now use the alias `fn` in your {{site.data.keyword.openwhisk_short}} plug-in commands: `ibmcloud fn <command>` {: tip}